Stop the itching: What you need to know about allergies in dogs

 This can be accompanied by an unpleasant skin odour, excessive scaling, red bumps, pimples and ear and skin infections.
 In some cases, gastrointestinal symptoms occur, such as indigestion, noisy gut sounds, intermittent mild diarrhoea and vomiting.

 Diagnosis of a food allergy is a lengthy process which involves working very closely with your vet for months using a system of diet trials.
+Once you know exactly what your dog is allergic to, then it can be managed more easily.

 How can it be treated?

-Once you know what your dog is allergic to, you can manage your dog’s diet in order to prevent flare-ups (a flare-up is when the skin becomes worse and intense treatment is required).
+Once you know what your dog is allergic to, you can manage your dog’s diet to prevent flare-ups (a flare-up is when the skin becomes worse and intense treatment is required).
 In some cases, the vet may prescribe medication such as antihistamines and steroids.

 How are allergies diagnosed?